Epilepsy Program Policy Manual

 Deduct dependent care expenses from total income to determine eligibility.
 Allowable deductions are actual expenses up to:

-• $200 per child per month for children less than two years old;
+- $200 per child per month for children under 2 years old;

-• $175 per child per month for each dependent two years and older; and
+- $175 per child per month for each dependent 2 years and older; and

 Monthly Income Conversions